nestoru/remoto-it/README.md

 TODO
 ====
 1. Other OS client support.
-Currently tested from OSX only.
+Currently tested from OSX and Ubuntu.
 1. Other OS Server support.
-Currently tested to provision Ubuntu.
+Currently tested to provision Ubuntu and Solaris.
-1. Support a list of servers.
-Should be easy.
 1. You name it ...